 Spoon the hamburger bun dough into a burger bun pan (also known as a muffin top pan or a cinnamon roll pan) or English muffin rings.

-I like to sprinkle my gluten-free hamburger buns with minced onion and sesame seeds before baking.
+I like to sprinkle the top of the dough with minced onion and sesame seeds before baking.
 This is optional!
+There’s no need for an egg wash!

 After baking, allow the buns to rest at least 10 minutes before slicing and using.